 It seems as if everybody wants to cash in on real estate these days, and with good reason.
 Real estate investment is an excellent way to create income and even retire early!
 But not every property for sale is a good investment.
-There are many things you should avoid when buying Central New Jersey investment properties.
-Consider the red flags below before you purchase any investment property in Central New Jersey!
+There are many things you should avoid when buying Newark investment properties.
+Consider the red flags below before you purchase any investment property in Newark!

 Red Flag #1: A Bad Neighborhood

 Even if you heard from someone who heard from their friend’s agent that a neighborhood is “up and coming” make sure to do the homework for yourself.
 A bad neighborhood will never attract quality tenants or provide the returns you are after.
 You will likely deal with high turnover, damaged property and maybe even evictions.